rcqx/psychrometrics/F01_psychrometrics/README.md

   + [11 Transport properties of moist air](#11-transport-properties-of-moist-air)

 # PSYCHROMETRICS
-Psychrometrics are the study of physical and thermodynamic properties of moist air, i.e., the use of thermodynamic properties to analyse conditions and processes involving moist air.
+Psychrometrics is the study of physical and thermodynamic properties of moist air, i.e., the use of thermodynamic properties to analyse conditions and processes involving moist air.

 ![image info](./static/fig1.png)